adrianolszewski/Logistic-regression-is-regression/README.md

 the analysis of discrete choice problems in economics and other fields, gave him the Nobel Prize in 2000.

-I think we can fairly say that Daniel McFadden\'s work on the logistic (ordinary and multinomial) regression model and the discrete choice analysis was truly groundbreaking.
+I think we can fairly say that Daniel McFadden's work on the logistic (ordinary and multinomial) regression model and the discrete choice analysis was truly groundbreaking.
 It played a significant role in establishing logistic regression as a solid tool in statistical